 स एवायं मया तेऽद्य योगः प्रोक्तः पुरातनः ।

-भक्तोऽसि मे सखा चेति रहस्यं ह्येतदुत्तमम् ॥३॥
+भक्तोऽसि मे सखा चेति रहस्यं ह्येतदुत्तमम् ॥४.३॥sa evāyaṁ mayā te’dya yogaḥ proktaḥ purātanaḥ,

+bhakto’si me sakhā ceti rahasyaṁ hyetaduttamam.
+(4.3)4.3.
 The same ancient Yoga which is the Supreme Secret has been revealed to you today because you are My friend and My devotee.

-Shri Krishna says that he is now giving Arjuna the same knowledge (which was lost in time) that he gave to Vivasvān and then passed onto Manu, Ikshvāku, and so on because Arjuna is a dear friend and a devotee of His.
+Shri Krishna says to Arjuna that he is giving him the same glorious knowledge (which was lost in time).
+And he is doing so because Arjuna is a dear friend and His devotee.
 Arjuna has totally surrendered to Shri Krishna, with immense love and respect for Him.
 Additionally, he has a very friendly relationship with Shri Krishna as they grew up together.
 The ease in their relationship along with Arjuna’s devotion made him a fit student to receive this knowledge from Shri Krishna.

 Secret in this context doesn’t mean that it is not to be shared with anyone (like how the pundits have interpreted it).
-The scriptural study is considered secret because no matter how wise one is in understanding the world, he can never understand the substratum behind the universe on his own until some great master points that out to him.
+The scriptural study is considered secret because no matter how wise one is in understanding the world, he can never understand the substratum behind the universe on his own, until some great master points that out to him.

 Chapter 4, Verse 4